OguzPastirmaci/sc19/README.md

 Let's start with running a very simple pod that shows the output of the `nvidia-smi` command in our Kubernetes cluster.

-### Running `nvidia-smi` on OCI

 The worker nodes in Kubernetes are already labeled depending on the cloud they are running (worker in OCI has the `cloud: oci` label, and worker in Azure has the `cloud: azure` label.
-As you can see from the command, we will be selecting the nodes using this labels.
-You can also run the same with a yaml file.
+As you will see in the commands we run, we will be selecting the nodes using this labels.

+### Running `nvidia-smi` in a pod that runs on OCI

+Run the following command to launch a pod that runs the `nvidia-smi` command:
 ```console
 kubectl run oci-gpu-test --namespace supercomputing19 --rm -t -i --restart=Never --image=nvidia/cuda:10.1-base --limits=nvidia.com/gpu=1 --overrides='{"apiVersion": "v1", "spec": {"nodeSelector": { "cloud": "oci" }}}' -- nvidia-smi
 ```